swapnilborate/What-is-REST/README.md

 # REST(REpresentational State Transfer)
 REST is an architectural style.
 It doesn’t define so many standards like SOAP.
 REST is for exposing Public APIs(i.e. Facebook API, Google Maps API) over the internet to handle CRUD operations on data.
 REST is focused on accessing named resources through a single consistent interface.

+REST stands for Representational State Transfer.
+(It is sometimes spelled "ReST".)
+It relies on a stateless, client-server, cacheable communications protocol -- and in virtually all cases, the HTTP protocol is used.

+REST is an architecture style for designing networked applications.
+The idea is that, rather than using complex mechanisms such as CORBA, RPC or SOAP to connect between machines, simple HTTP is used to make calls between machines.

+In many ways, the World Wide Web itself, based on HTTP, can be viewed as a REST-based architecture.
+RESTful applications use HTTP requests to post data (create and/or update), read data (e.g., make queries), and delete data.
+Thus, REST uses HTTP for all four CRUD (Create/Read/Update/Delete) operations.

+REST is a lightweight alternative to mechanisms like RPC (Remote Procedure Calls) and Web Services (SOAP, WSDL, et al.).
+Later, we will see how much more simple REST is.

+Despite being simple, REST is fully-featured; there's basically nothing you can do in Web Services that can't be done with a RESTful architecture.
+REST is not a "standard".
+There will never be a W3C recommendataion for REST, for example.
+And while there are REST programming frameworks, working with REST is so simple that you can often "roll your own" with standard library features in languages like Perl, Java, or C#.

 # Why REST?
 - Since REST uses standard HTTP it is much simpler in just about ever way.
 - REST is easier to implement, requires less bandwidth and resources.